bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA-NG_TechnicalStack.md

 **D. THE INDIVISIBILITY MANDATE (SYSTEMIC FAIL-SAFE)**

 * Indivisible Governance: The Community Trust Board is fused.
-Any action marginalising community authority, bypassing the board, or obstructing quadrants (especially Community Sovereignty or Direct Rent Flow) triggers a Mandatory 10-Day Resolution Window.
-This lets the community identify overreach and gives the offending office time to retract or fix.
+Any action marginalising State authority, bypassing the board, or obstructing quadrants (especially State Sovereignty or Direct Rent Flow) triggers a Mandatory 10-Day Resolution Window.
+This lets the boards identify overreach and gives the offending office time to retract or fix.
 If unresolved by Day 10, Automatic Protective Dissolution of the Trust charter follows.
-* State Liability for Stagnation: Dissolution from documented governor/admin overreach or "Institutional Bullying" categorised as "State-Induced Market Failure."
+* State Liability for Stagnation: Dissolution from documented admin overreach or "Institutional Bullying" categorised as "State-Induced Market Failure."
 * Liability Cascade: Offending office held liable for third-party damages, breach claims, and compensation for interrupted perpetual lease rights.
 * Audit-Exemption: Point-of-Origin Verification—distributions fixed/visible to board.
-No audits needed; interference with 1% fee or 80% community rent prohibited.
+No audits needed; interference with 1% fee or 50% state royalty or 30% community rent or 20% recursive asset reinvestment strictly prohibited.

 **III.
 CRISIS CLAUSE**

-A. Sovereign Contingency
+A. **Sovereign Contingency**
 Government may petition board for temporary use in war/crisis.
 Land stays Trust-owned as "Priority Temporary Sub-Lessee."
 Reversion automatic 30 days post-crisis.

-B. Aggressor Liability
+B. **Aggressor Liability**
 Damage from external threats categorised as Sovereign Debt.
 Treaties must include Reparations Escrow for hub restoration.

-C. Tactical Indigestibility
+C. **Tactical Indigestibility**
 Hub exports (solar/data) low-value for seizure.
 Occupation triggers "Aggressor Liability" debt—makes it fiscal loss.

 **IV.
 THE LEGAL IMPERATIVE**